 After a dental malpractice injury, patients may not understand that reporting a problem is even a possibility.
 They may have no idea who to turn to in the event of a poor dental experience.
 If an incident or injury does occur, dental claims may be filed online at the Illinois Department of Financial and Professional Regulations.

 A qualified medical malpractice attorney can help victims navigate obstacles that may be present when filing a dental malpractice claim.
 Insurance companies work hard to protect the interests of dentists, so malpractice victims need experienced representation on their side.
 Legal roadblocks should not prevent a victim from reporting a mistake or mishap.

 Patients may also shrug away or excuse a mistake if it seems harmless.
 However, it is important to report any incident that causes injury or undue pain so that there is a record of the event.
-Filing medical malpractice claims not only helps victims to recover damages, but also helps to hold the at fault dentist responsible for his or her actions.
+Filing medical malpractice claims not only help victims to recover damages but also helps to hold the at-fault dentist responsible for his or her actions.
 Future unsuspecting patients might have been warned if only someone had spoken up.